TomNaber/sameplot/README.md

 [![R-CMD-check](https://github.com/TomNaber/sameplot/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/TomNaber/sameplot/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Render plots consistently across interactive R sessions, saved files, and knitr output by drawing to a `ragg` device and displaying the resulting image via `knitr::include_graphics()`.
+Render plots consistently across interactive R Markdown sessions, saved files, and knitr output by drawing to a `ragg` device and displaying the resulting image via `knitr::include_graphics()`.

 ## Why?

-RStudio’s plot pane, saved figures, and knitted documents can differ due to device and rendering differences. `sameplot()` standardizes output by always rendering the plot to an image first and then displaying *that* image.
+RStudio’s R Markdown inline plots, saved figures, and knitted documents can differ due to different rendering engines and sizing settings.
+`sameplot()` standardizes output by always rendering the plot to an image first and then displaying *that* image in the correct size.

 ## Installation